Our networking protocol.

 by an intermediary that knows the IP and port of the receiving ship.

-For now packet relaying is handled entirely by galaxies.
+For now, peer discovery is handled entirely by galaxies.
 Every galaxy is responsible for knowing the IP and port of every planet underneath it.
-In the future, galaxies will only need to know the star sponsoring a planet, and stars will be responsible for the final step of the relay.
+In the future, galaxies will only need to know the IP and port of the star sponsoring a planet, and stars will be responsible for knowing the IP and port of their sponsored planets.

 The following diagram summarizes the packet creation and forwarding process.

 We elaborate on the above diagram.

 A typical relay will look something like this:

 ~bacbel-tagfeb wishes to

 ~worwel-sipnum but does not know the IP address and port at which

 ~worwel-sipnum resides.
 Both planets are sponsored by a star sponsored by

 ~zod, which knows both of their IP addresses and port numbers by virtue of